bucs110FALL22/final-project-eli-and-kalvin/README.md

   * Block - this class is used to create surfaces the player can stand on, using x and y position.
 The block can move or return its location.
   * Deathblock - these sprites end the game when the player collides with them.
 They behave differently depending on type, and can fall, move, die, or return location
   * Frog - these sprites move around the screen much like the Player sprite does, and can also jump, fall, die, and return location.
+  * Audio - helps retrieve the audio file and play the audio file
 ## Project Structure and File List

 The Project is broken down into the following file structure: